ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Change the default root folder {id="default-folder"}

+By default, Ktor calculates a path for serving static files using a current working directory.
-Ktor provides us the ability to specify a root folder from where the content is served using the `staticRootFolder` property.
+If static files of your application is stored inside a specific folder, you can set it as a default root folder from where the content is served using the `staticRootFolder` property.
-This is useful, for instance, if we want to dynamically define where contents should be served from or even use absolute paths.

-For the `files` folder, the configuration looks as follows:
+For the `files` folder in the project root, the configuration looks as follows:

 ```kotlin
 ```
 {src="snippets/static-files/src/main/kotlin/com/example/Application.kt" lines="10-11,22"}

 This maps any request to `/` to the `files` physical folder.
+As the next step, you need to specify how to serve static files using the `file` or `files` functions.

 ### Serve individual files {id="serve-individual-files"}